plb027/W13_HomeWork_PLB/README.md

 ## Diagram
 ### Diagram of the Network:
-This document has the network diagram that shows my entire cloud setup, including Ansible jump box and the Docker containers running on each VM running at LBBP Zone 1.
+This document has the network diagram that shows my entire cloud setup, including Ansible jump box and the Docker containers running on each VM running at LBBP Zone.
 This Azure Diagram Network have:

  **A total of 4 VMs where three are running DVWA and one has Ansible**